tcrayford/lock-smith/readme.md

 #### Options

 * lspace - This defines which lock space lock-smith will use.
 This is handy if you have multiple applications using advisory locks.
+* ttl - Wraps your block in a timeout.
+Be sure to handle `Timeout::Error`.
+* attempts - Number of attempts to try advisory lock.
+Your code will only run once.

 ## Hacking on Locksmith